JetStarBlues/XV6/README2.md

             └── core
 ```

 Ideally, instead of manually adding the folders, they would be present when you clone or download this repository.
-Unfortunately, I have yet to figure out how to make Git track empty folders.
+Unfortunately, I have yet to figure out how one can make Git track empty folders.

 ## Make - Permission Denied